Manifund foxManifund

 $40k for 20 weeks of work means $2k per week, which corresponds to a ~100k / year salary, aka the opportunity cost of going back to working as a ML engineer in France, enabling me to work full-time on this project productively.

-Essentially, every $2k pay for one week of work, which in turn translates to ~500k AI Safety views, meaning about $4 / 1000 views.
+Essentially, every $2k pay for one week of work, which (in the best case) translates to ~500k AI Safety views, meaning about $4 / 1000 views.
 In comparison, to run ads on Tiktok the price would be $5-15 / 1000 views, and even then they would be much less engaged.

 Note: If I get less than my target funding, I will work proportionally to how much funding I get (say 5 weeks if I get $10k).